-Together with teachers, teacher educators, and museum educators, Monticello is developing a handbook for facilitating effective teacher learning at historic sites and museums.
+Together with teachers, teacher educators, and museum educators, Monticello has developed a handbook for facilitating effective teacher learning at historic sites and museums.
 This how-to guide is based on earlier IMLS-funded research and teachers and museum educators’ feedback on about what and how teachers learn from professional development programs at historic sites and museums.
-Published by Rowman & Littlefield, look forward to sample discussions, case studies, and profiles from teachers.
+From Rowman & Littlefield, American Alliance of Museums series.

 What Teachers Retain From Historic Site-Based Professional Development

 What are teachers walking away from a program with?
 Here's what the research says.

 Assessment of teachers’ gains across multiple historic site-based professional development programs